 Just enter your email and get it sent to your inbox!
 Plus you’ll get new posts from us every week!

-• Know that water from any plastic jug tastes bad—despite claims from water container manufacturers to the contrary.
-Plus, the water from that jug is warm on a typical river trip.
-To make water more palatable for drinking—especially for kids—consider adding a pinch of Gatorade or Nuun or other such powder, which can also help prevent dehydration in general.
+• Know that water from any plastic jug tastes bad.
+Plus, the water from the jug is warm on a typical river trip.
+To make water more palatable, especially for kids, consider adding a pinch of Gatorade or Nuun, which can also help prevent dehydration.

 • Make sure you have enough rafts to haul the water.
 For a party of 16 people for a 5-day trip, that’s 80 gallons of water, which will fill 16 five-gallon jugs.
 Where will you put those 16 jugs?
 Water is one of the biggest factors when we consider how much raft support we need.
 The good news is you can typically line up those water jugs under the front thwart of the raft: We typically assign 4 jugs to each raft.